MichaelMontei/.NET-on-the-Web/README.md

     }
 }
 ```
-[x] After that I imported those classes to the cshtml.cs file to make new objects deriving from those classes.
+:heavy_check_mark: After that I imported those classes to the cshtml.cs file to make new objects deriving from those classes.
 ```js
 using Microsoft.AspNetCore.Mvc.RazorPages;
 using NetOnTheWeb.Models;